zenpaiang/zenpaiang/README.md

 # hello!

-i'm a person who loves to write code and mostly work on python and discord stuff. here is a link to [my website](https://2020220.xyz).
+i'm a person who loves to write code and mostly work on discord bots and web stuff.

-currently trying to reverse engineer the whiteout survival game protocol.
+most of my code is written in python and javascript but i am currently learnin golang.

+here is a link to [my website](https://2020220.xyz), and my [favourite project](https://github.com/zenpaiang/wos-bot)